 So let’s say you know that your situation is “outside the box” of traditional lending and you are considering private lending.
 Here is the process that you should expect in contrast to working with a traditional lender, such as a bank:

 Choose a Private Money Lender

 While banks are on every corner, such is not the case with private money lenders.
 There are a few ways to find these lenders.
-You can use a directory service, ask around for referrals or use a search engine on the internet.
-Once you find a PML ask them for references, both recent and long term clients.
-Request the name under which their private loans are serviced and vested then research online or at the county court house the number of foreclosures these parties have done.
+You can use a directory service, ask around for referrals, or use a search engine on the internet.
+Once you find a PML, ask them for references from both recent and long term clients.
+Request the name under which their private loans are serviced and vested, then research online or at the county court house the number of foreclosures these parties have done.
 While most private money investors have no desire to take your property as they best profit from your continued payment on the loan, avoid lenders with high foreclosure rates as this may indicate investors with very low flexibility or tolerance for any breech in repayment terms.

 Submit a Loan Application

 Once you find a private lender, you will likely have to complete a loan application and the Statement of Information (SI) to give the lender a snapshot of your financial situation.
 Be sure to provide complete and full disclosure on these forms.
 These forms provide the lender with an initial “picture” of you and your financial standing.
 The SI form is vital in facilitating a thorough title search on the subject property.
 The documents you must provide to support the information in these forms varies on your financial status, the type of loan you are seeking, and the collateral property involved.
 Examples are tax returns, financial statements, bank statements, valuation information on other properties owned, and leases.
 Each private, or hard money lender will have specific supplementary documents their investors require based on the type of loan you require.

 Review of Credit, Assets, Income to Determine Qualification